UIC Business is Chicago's Business Resource

 The graduate students in IDS 507 are from the MS-MIS/MBA programs.
 They have completed business foundation courses and have had formal training in business and system analysis, databases, application development, enterprise applications (J2EE) and other MIS courses.
 Other coursework in the program includes business data mining, IT audit, operations and supply chain management, and corporate IT strategy.
 Many of the students have previous work experience in varied business and IT-related roles.

 The Institute for Leadership Excellence and Development at UIC is dedicated to discovering practical methods to make workplaces better.
 Through rigorous, applied research, iLEAD works with employees and employers in Chicago and beyond to conduct action-oriented, custom-designed research on topics such as employee engagement, workforce attachment, leadership, and work and family balance.
 Since 1991, corporate leaders have turned to the Institute for Leadership Excellence and Development for the support and expertise they need to objectively and effectively research those challenges and bring about workplace change.
 Learn how to connect.

-The Center for Research in Information Management supports practical research collaboration between UIC and business partners.
-CRIM’s applied research focus is on the use of emerging data analytic capabilities to support organizational decision making and process improvement, as well as innovations in the effective management of enterprise information assets.
+The Center for Applied Analytics supports practical research collaboration between UIC and business partners.
+The Center for Applied Analytics’ applied research focus is on the use of emerging data analytic capabilities to support organizational decision making and process improvement, as well as innovations in the effective management of enterprise information assets.
 Learn more.